A Joint Model for IT Operation Series Prediction and Anomaly Detection: Introduction

-Performing anomaly detection and trend prediction on these time series are non-trivial in practice.
-Firstly, due to the painstaking and error-prone annotation, it is unrealistic to expect a large number of labeled data available to train a detection model.
+Performing anomaly detection and prediction on these time series are non-trivial.
+Firstly, due to the painstaking as well as error-prone annotation, it is unrealistic to expect a large number of labeled data available to train a detection model.
 As a result, unsupervised anomaly detection is preferred.
-Secondly, since the anomalies are present in various forms, the trend prediction model is expected to be robust to the noise.
-In the state-of-the-art works, these two tasks are addressed separately.
-In unsupervised anomaly detection, generative models such as variational auto-encoders (VAEs)~\cite{Kingma2013} are adopted~\cite{Fan2020}.
+Secondly, since the anomalies appear in various forms, the prediction model is expected to be robust to the noise.
+In the existing solutions, these two issues are addressed separately.
+In unsupervised anomaly detection, generative models such as variational auto-encoders (VAEs)~\cite{Kingma2013} are employed~\cite{Fan2020}.
 The time series are sliced by a sliding window~\cite{Chen2019,Xu2018}.
 The sequence within one window is therefore encoded/decoded by VAE.
-Anomaly statuses are detected as they are far apart from the decoded normal statuses.
-Unfortunately, the performance turns out to be poor as these models only depend on the quantity difference between normal samples and abnormal samples.
-All the statuses including anomalies in the sequence are fed to train the model, which therefore leads to unstable performance due to the interference from the noise and anomalies.
-Similarly in trend prediction, due to the high model complexity of LSTM~\cite{Hochreiter1997}, it is sensitive to anomalies and noise.
-The problem is alleviated by ensemble learning~\cite{Xue2015,Zameer2017}, nevertheless several folds of computational overhead become inevitable.
+Anomaly statuses are identified as they are considerably different from the decoded normal statuses.
+Since all the statuses including anomalies in the sequence are fed to train the model, the interference from the noise and anomalies becomes inevitable.
+This leads to unstable performance.
+RNN based models are usually adopted in prediction.
+However, due to the high model complexity of LSTM~\cite{Hochreiter1997}, they are sensitive to the anomalies and noise.
+This problem is alleviated by ensemble learning~\cite{Xue2015,Zameer2017}, whereas several folds of computational overhead are induced.

-Different from the existing solutions, a joint model called anomaly detector and trend predictor (ADTP) is proposed in this paper.
-In our solution, VAE and LSTM are integrated as a whole to address both unsupervised anomaly detection and robust trend prediction.
+Different from the existing solutions, a joint model called predictor and anomaly detector (PAD) is proposed in this paper.
+In our solution, VAE and LSTM are integrated as a whole to address both robust prediction and unsupervised anomaly detection.
 In addition, spectral residual (SR)~\cite{cvpr07:hou} is plugged into the processing pipeline to boost the performance.
 Specifically, a weight has been assigned by SR to the status at each time slot to indicate the degree of being a normal status.